Stephen150/Simple-Scientific-Calculator/README.md

 This project is not licensed although you do have to cite this work if you are using it for academic purposes or deriving from the script directly

 ## Acknowledgments

+Citation: Used this tutorial as a general guide for approaching the app -> https://www.youtube.com/watch?v=SvaUmPeNB6k Also, I learned a good deal of tkinter just from this tutorial alone.
+I would recommend it to anybody wanting to start out!